Gidofter2/Assignment2-Boyles/README.md

 - *Blood Minister, Bloodborne*

 > Look, Rhinos!
 RHIIIIIIINOS!
 Our enemies hide in METAL BAWKSES, the cowards!
 Da FEWLS!
-We... ;;*inhales* ... we should take away their metal bawkses.
+We... *inhales* ... we should take away their metal bawkses.

 - *Firaeveus Carron, Dawn of War: Soulstorm*